-Nuclear power plants rely on cooling systems to ensure safe, continuous operation of the nuclear reactor.
+Nuclear power plants rely on cooling systems to ensure the safe, continuous operation of the nuclear reactor.
 Cooling systems naturally ensure a heat transfer from a reactor core to steam generators, which is the main purpose of the cooling systems.
 Because of the large amount of heat generated in the reactor core by the fission reaction, the cooling systems demand a large volumetric flow of water (~80000 m3/hr) to ensure a sufficient and safe heat transfer.
 The cooling water is usually supplied by two or more large centrifugal pumps called reactor coolant pumps (RCPs).
-RCPs are not usually “safety system”, as defined.
-After the loss of RCPs the reactor must be shutdown immediately.
+RCPs are not usually “safety systems”, as defined.
+After the loss of RCPs, the reactor must be shut down immediately.
 Sufficient and safe residual heat removal is then ensured by a natural circulation flow through the reactor.
-However, natural circulation is not sufficient to remove the heat being generated when the reactor is at power.
+However, natural circulation is insufficient to remove the heat generated when the reactor is at power.

 Reactor Cooling after Reactor Shutdown